mixmix/ssb-server-plugin-intro/README.md

 ### `config.js`

 This project sets the your identity (in `config.js`) to `ssb`.
-This is the default identity, so if you'vebeen running Patchwork/ Patchbay etc, this is connecting to your **real identity**.
+This is the default identity, so if you've been running Patchwork/ Patchbay etc, this is connecting to your **real identity**.
 Appending messages will publish them to your friends!
 Views are not published so messing around with those is chill.